aerobus-open-source/aerobus/paper.md

   R::is_euclidean_domain == true;
 };
 ```
 which express the algebraic objects described above.
-Then, as long as a type satisfies the IsEuclideanDomain concept, we can calculate the greatest common divisor of two values of this type using Euclide's algorithm.
+Then, as long as a type satisfies the IsEuclideanDomain concept, we can calculate the greatest common divisor of two values of this type using Euclide's algorithm (see [@heath1956thirteen]).
 As stated above, this algorithm operates on types instead of values and does not depend on the Ring, making it possible for users to implement another kind of discrete Euclidean domain without worrying about that kind of algorithm:

 ```cpp
 template<typename Ring>